About Us

 Geoffrey Gneuhs

-Former chaplain to the New York City house who presided at Dorothy’s funeral Mass, visual artist who has painted several portraits of Day in her later years.
+Geoffrey is the former chaplain to the New York Catholic Worker community, who in this role presided at Dorothy’s funeral Mass.
+He is a visual artist who has painted several portraits of Dorothy in her later years.

 -